LATEST: Celebrating Hill & Smith's 200 year anniversary Read more

 Hot dip galvanising

-We’ve been galvanising steel for over 20 years at Widnes, honing our craft and perfecting our skills.
+We’ve been hot dip galvanising steel for over 20 years at Widnes, honing our craft and perfecting our skills.
 What we don’t know about galvanising isn’t worth knowing!

 Talk to our team today for an excellent finish that adheres to BS EN ISO 1461 specifications.
 (View our Quality Policy.)